jentery/401/index.md

 ## Module 9: Your Design Portfolio (Oct.
 30)

-Questions for the module: Come December, how do you want to document, comment on, and share the work you've done in this course?
-What audience (other than me or a potential employer) do you have in mind, and how can you meaningfully convey the trajectories of your design practice?
+Questions for the module: Come December, how do you want to document, comment on, and share the work you've done this term?
+What audience (other than me or a potential employer) do you have in mind, and how might you creatively convey the trajectories of your design practice?

 *Monday, October 30th*

 * Please coordinate with your team to create a sitemap and even some draft content for Site 2.
 Avoid scope creep and keep it simple.
+* I also recommend refining entries in your design log.
 * In-class workshop: "Preparing Your Design Portfolio"

 Please note that Tuesday, October 31st is the last day for withdrawing from first term courses without penalty of failure.